Game Dev Tycoon: Mods

 The game supports mods written in JavaScript with the gdt-modAPI.
 As of 23 May 2022, there are 860 mods on Steam Workshop.
 They range from simple, such as adding new consoles and topics, to making new libraries like UltimateLib.
 One of the most common ways people make these mods is with a Third-party software component called Ultimate Module Editor (UME).

 Release

 The game's developers implemented an anti-piracy measure for Game Dev Tycoon.
 Patrick Klug, founder of Greenheart Games, knowing that the game was likely to be torrented extensively, purposely released a cracked version of the game and uploaded it himself to torrent sites.
-Gameplay in this version is identical except for one variation, as players progress through the game they receive the following message:
+Gameplay in this version is identical except for one variation, that being that as players progress through the game they receive the following message:

 Eventually players of the cracked version will gradually lose money until they do go bankrupt, as a result of pirates.
 Some players complained on message forums about this piracy feature, unaware that it only appeared because they themselves pirated the game.

+Netflix released a mobile version in March 2024 that is free for their subscribers.

 Reception

-Game Dev Tycoon received varied reviews upon release.
-Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gave the game a score of 68 based on 21 reviews, indicating "mixed or average reviews".
+On Metacritic, Game Dev Tycoon received mixed reviews on Windows and positive reviews on iOS and Switch.